The

 problem if it exists.)
 There are 12-volt inputs and out- puts, so you can fire

-a 12-volt trigger, and you can also use the PC-B Plus to activate any device with
+out a 12-volt trigger, and you can also use the PC-B Plus to activate any device

-a 12-volt trigger input, like a motorized screen or a lighting controller.
-There's
+with a 12-volt trigger input, like a motorized screen or a lighting controller.

-a phone line input/output pair, too, for spike protection on the phone line for
+There's a phone line input/output pair, too, for spike protection on the phone

-your Divx player, WebTV box, or satellite receiver.
-This pair actually uses RJ-45
+line for your Divx player, WebTV box, or satellite receiver.
+This pair actually

-lacks with protection for two lines, so if you use RJ-45-to-RJ-1 1 adapters, you
+uses RJ-45 lacks with protection for two lines, so if you use RJ-45-to-RJ-1

 The front panel offers adjustment trim mers for the current sensing (so it'll